The-Obstacle-Is-The-Way/Clarity-AI-Backend/docs/PAT_Service.md

 ## Overview

-The Pretrained Actigraphy Transformer (PAT) Service is a specialized machine learning component within the Clarity AI Backend that analyzes physical activity data (actigraphy) to derive psychiatric insights.
-This service represents a breakthrough approach in psychiatric assessment, using motion patterns captured by wearable devices to identify markers of mental health conditions, monitor treatment efficacy, and provide objective data for the digital twin.
+The Pretrained Actigraphy Transformer (PAT) Service is a specialized machine learning component within the Clarity AI Backend that analyzes patient data to derive psychiatric insights.
+This service represents a breakthrough approach in psychiatric assessment, using various data sources including actigraphy to identify markers of mental health conditions, monitor treatment efficacy, and provide objective data for the digital twin.

 ## Clean Architecture Implementation